Trail Segment Lists

 The segment lengths vary between about one and seven miles with elevation changes ranging from zero to over 3000 feet.
 All mileage and elevation listings are one-way estimates.The segments have been designed to allow determined C-level hikers the opportunity to earn each of the available trail segment awards.

-Segments may be completed in any order, the numbers were assigned for list organization purposed only.
+Segments may be completed in any order, the numbers were assigned for list organization purposes only.

 The Tucson Urban Trails award was created to encourage club members to become familiar with hiking opportunities within the Tucson metropolitan area.
 A patch is awarded for completing 25 of the listed trail segments on scheduled SAHC outings.
 The trail segments must be hiked after August 4, 2009, for the member to receive credit.
-A plaque will be awarded for completion of all eight trail segment awards, including the seven mountain range awards plus the Tucson Urban Trails award.
+A plaque will be awarded for completion of all nine trail segment awards, including the eight mountain range awards plus the Tucson Urban Trails award, effective April 3, 2020.
+Prior to that date the plaque will be awarded for completion of eight trail segment awards, excluding the Tortolitas.

 Abbreviations used on the Trail Segments lists: